NewoDivad/OPPO-A5s-recovery-and-boot-images/README.md

 How did I get these?
 OPPO A5s is a mediatek based device so temporary root using mtk-su is possible.
 After rooting, I backed up the two images and that is what I am sharing with you right now.
 I am not liable for any damages you do to your devices with these images.
 I just felt I have to share these because OPPO isn't going to provide you with these.
 Thanks

+JUST EXTRACT THE 7Z FILES FOR YOU TO USE THEM!!!😊